 - And more!

 So how do you tackle Amazon product title optimization that gets your product in front of shoppers’ eyes, and convinces them to click into your listing?
-Today we’ll talk about 10 steps you can take to do just that!
+Today we’ll talk about 10 steps for how to optimize Amazon listing titles like the pros!